 - Change user lifecycle state in Okta

-- Enter a name for the automation and Save.
+- Enter a name for the automation, and then click Save.
 Screenshot

 - Configure the following conditions.

-Click the Edit button to select the schedule for the automation, and Save.
+Click Edit to select the schedule for the automation, and then click Save.
 The default selection is set to Run Daily, with a creation time stamp of the local time zone.
 For time zones, country or city names mentioned in the official Time Zone Database published by the Internet Assigned Numbers Authority (IANA) are admissible.
 The following options are currently available.
-Screenshot

 Specify the time and time zone for when the automation should run.
 Screenshot

-Click the Edit button to select one or more groups to which the automation should apply, and then click Save.
+Click Edit to select one or more groups to which the automation should apply, and then click Save.
 Note that the automation will apply to all members of the group, regardless of whether they are Okta-mastered or AD/HR-mastered.
 Screenshot

-Click the Add Condition button and select one of the following currently available conditions.User inactivity
+Click Add Condition and select one or both of the following currently available conditions.User Inactivity in Okta

 - Configure one or more actions to be triggered by the conditions you set.
-Each action is executed independently from the other actions and do not run in any particular sequence.
-All actions are run once all conditions are met.
+Each action is executed independently from the other actions and does not run in any particular sequence.
+Actions are run one time after all conditions are met.

 - Select Activate from the Inactive/Active drop-down.

-The Activate option becomes available once you configure all the required conditions and at least one action.
+The Activate option becomes available after you configure all the required conditions and at least one action.

-Once an automation is moved to the Active status, it is executed according to the schedule settings configured for that automation, and then repeated every 30 days.
+After an automation moves to the Active status, it is executed according to the schedule settings configured for that automation, and then repeated every 30 days.
 If you want to reconfigure an automation, you need to deactivate it first.